AleidvdZ/Project4HeartDisease/README.md

 Project 4 Predicting Heart Disease

 ## Overview
 The industry selected by the analysis team was healthcare.

 ## Questions
-xxx
+What are the best clinical variables for predicting the probability of heart disease?
+The variables include, demographics (age, sex), EKG data, and other heart condition related variables
+Inform patients what are the highest risk factors in developing heart disease
+This data could be used to advice, provide interventions, treatment plans

 ## Timeline of Activities/Things Learned
 1005 Created and submitted proposal for project